dsidavis/DSIWeb/content/articles/Recent/CallForProjects.md

 ##How to Apply

 Interested researchers from all disciplines and backgrounds should apply, regardless of their technical skills.
 The key is collaboration, where the combination of a good research question and skills between your team and ours makes the projects possible.
-Campus centers and institutes are also eligible to apply.
+Campus centers and institutes are also eligible to apply. _**We have annual calls for proposals with submission due dates for projects seeking to be onboarded during the following academic quarter.
+However, we consider new proposals on a rolling basis throughout the year as our resources permit.**_ [Contact us](mailto:datascience@ucdavis.edu) if you'd like to discuss your project ideas prior to submission.

 The initial proposal (**3 pages or less**, not including CVs) should: